SuboptimalEng/orbital/README.md

 - How do I get the latest version of Orbital?

   - For the time being, I will update the downloadable DMG file on Gumroad whenever a new version comes out.
-You should be able to download it and follow the installation guide.
+You should be able to re-download it and follow the installation guide.
 You can follow me on [Twitter](https://www.twitter.com/SuboptimalEng) to get the news about any recent updates.

 - Why can't Orbital automatically update like other desktop apps (Spotify, Notion, Discord, etc)?